 Jersey has also entered into a ground-breaking multilateral framework with the Government of Kenya, the UK and Switzerland as part of international best practice to return confiscated assets from crime and corruption to Kenya.
 The United Nations recognised the “innovative work” undertaken by Jersey – highlighting the cooperation between Jersey and Kenya as important for strengthening good practices on asset return to foster sustainable development.

 Jersey has consistently adopted the position of strong support for international standards for the prevention of tax avoidance and financial crime.
 The Island was an early adopter of the Common Reporting Standard (CRS) of the Organisation for Economic Cooperation Development (OECD), which provides for tax transparency and exchange of information.
 Jersey was also a founding member of the Inclusive Framework on Base Erosion and Profit Shifting (BEPS), an international set of measures designed to stop multinationals from shifting profits between countries to avoid paying tax.
-As a BEPS Associate, Jersey is able to contribute to the overall development of the project through policy dialogue and exchange of information – participating on an equal footing with the OECD, G20 and many other countries
+As a BEPS Associate, Jersey is able to contribute to the overall development of the project through policy dialogue and exchange of information – participating on an equal footing with the OECD, G20 and many other countries and jurisdictions.

 Jersey has a small but growing treaty network.
 The Island is able to negotiate DTAs, Bilateral Investment Treaties, Asset Recovery Agreements and wide-ranging MoUs.